-- 1. Allowing easy addition of transport protocols within the framework. - Allowing for deployments of specialized links to deal with specific data types. - 3.
+- 1. Allowing easy addition of transport protocols within the framework. - 2.
+Allowing for deployments of specialized links to deal with specific data types. - 3.
 Negotiating the best available communication protocol between two nodes - 4.
 Allowing for adaptability in communications by responding to changing network conditions. - 5.
 Accumulating performance data measured by different underlying protocol implementations.

-Operations that need to be supported between two communication endpoints are encapsulated within the "link" primitive in the transport framework.
+TCP, UDP, Multicast, SSL and RTP based implementations of the transport framework are currently available in NaradaBrokering.
+It is also entirely conceivable that there could be a JXTA link, which will defer communications to the underlying JXTA pipe mechanism.
+NaradaBrokering can also tunnel through firewalls such as Microsoft's ISA [43] and Checkpoint [44] and proxies such as iPlanet [45].
+The user authentication modes supported include Basic, Digest and NTLM.
+Addition of HTTP support is presently underway.
+Operations that need to be supported between two communications are encapsulated within the "link" primitive in the transport framework.
 The adaptability in communications is achieved by specifying network constraints and conditions under which to migrate to another underlying protocol.
 For e.g. a UDP link may specify that when the loss rates increase substantially communication should revert to TCP.
 Though there is support for this adaptability in the transport framework, this feature is not yet implemented in the current release.
 Figure 1 provides an overview of the NaradaBrokering transport framework.